stagecast/LiveHacks-api/voice-controlled-devices/README.md

-# Instruction for starting with Alexa:
+# Instruction to start with Alexa:

-To access and use Amazon services such as Lambda services we have created four accounts, **you will be provided with the accounts during the Hack.**
+To access and use Amazon services such as Lambda services we have created four accounts, **you will be provided with the accounts during the LiveHack.**

 ## Login to AWS console
 You can use the credentials provided to login to the Amazon AWS console at